 James Harrison, Thomas Appleby, 'Brexit and the future of Scottish fisheries: Key legal issues in a changing regulatory landscape', (2017), Journal of Water Law, Vol 25, pp 124-132

-James Harrison, 'Defining disputes and characterizing claims: Subject-matter jurisdiction in UNCLOS litigation', (2016), Ocean Development and International Law
+James Harrison, 'Defining disputes and characterizing claims: Subject-matter jurisdiction in Law of the Sea Convention litigation', (2017), Ocean Development and International Law, Vol 48, pp 269-283

 James Harrison, 'Significant International Environmental Law Cases: 2015-16 ', (2016), Journal of Environmental Law